🔍 Search

 Butyrate plays a crucial role in maintaining proper gut barrier function and gut microbial balance, and in activating anti-inflammatory signaling cascades.
 Because butyrate can pass into blood circulation, it may also have body-wide effects: Research suggests that butyrate may influence local and systemic inflammationmetabolismblood sugar, and more.

-What to know about prebiotics, butyrate, and gut health
+What to know about _pre_biotics, butyrate, and gut health

 Since butyrate is not provided directly by your diet but rather through the digestion of prebiotics, it’s helpful to know more about what prebiotics are and the foods they’re found in.